 Course Hours

-JPS 101, Introduction to Justice and Public Safety 5
+JPS 201 Introduction to Justice and Public Safety I 5

-JPS 221, Justice and Public Safety: Organizational Systems
+JPS 202 Introduction to Justice and Public Safety II

-JPS 304, Crime in Our Society
+JPS 304 Crime in Our Society

-JPS 362, Criminal Law
+JPS 362 Criminal Law.

+JPS 470 Research Methodology 5

-Total 20
+Total 25

-Within the Bachelor of Sciences degree in Justice and Public Safety, there are five options available to the undergraduate student: Corrections-Juvenile Justice; Jurisprudence; Law Enforcement Planning and Management; Legal Assistant; and, Security Administration.
-The Bachelor of Science degree, regardless of the option selected, requires a total of 200 quarter hours.
+Students majoring in Justice and Pulic Safety will be required to complete 50 hours in a specific Option.
+The student has the choice of five (5) options to satisfy this requirement: Corrections-Juvenile Justice; Jurisprudence; Law Enforcement Planning and Management; Legal Assistant; and, Security Administration.

+In addition, the student has a choice of 65 hours of Electives, which should be taken with the student advisor's concurrence.
+The Bachelor of Science Degree, regardless of the option selected, requires a total of 200 quarter hours of work.